ngoctd314/learning/backend/golang/chapter 3. concurrent and parallelism/Chapter 2. Modeling your code: Communicating sequential processes.md

-# CSP
+# Modeling You Code: Communicating Sequential Process

 ## The different between concurrency and parallelism

 The fact that concurrency is different from parallelism is often overlooked or misunderstood.
+In conversations between many developers, the two terms are often used interchangeably to mean "somthing that runs at the same time as something else."
+Sometimes using the word "parallel" in this context is correct, but usually if the developers are discussing code, they really ought to be using the work "concurrent".

-Concurrency is a property of the code; parallelism is a property of the running program.
+**Concurrency is a property of the code; parallelism is a property of the running program.**

 That's kind of an interesting distinction.
 Don't we usually think about these two things the same way.
 We write our code so that it will execute in parallel.
 Right?